 Be sure to check out The Kooks latest single, Forgive And Forget, which is part of their upcoming album Listen, which will be out on September 1st.

 Thank you for reading and be sure to share this Tumblr page with you’re friends, dogs, cats, shop worker, ex girlfriend, dolphin, pretty much anyone who enjoys music and awesomeness.
 Remember that If you want to experience more of what I have to say than be sure to click the follow button which looks like a cross on the top right corner of this page.
-Also be sure to follow me on twitter and to check out full galleries of my photography on flickr.
+Also be sure to follow me on twitter.